tonai/Lightning-talks/JavaScript/05_jQuery-best-practices-and-plugins.md

 ### Avoid duplicates on the same element

-You can use a HTML5 data using your module name to prevent multiple instance of the same plugin to the same element.
+You can use a HTML5 data using your plugin name to prevent multiple instance of the same plugin to the same element.

 Example :
 ```javascript